-If the rapper Macklemore is to be believed, then skipping the high prices of the retail racks and going straight to the thrift store for solid deals on clothing is a practice worth extolling in song.
-That's because these stores are frequently lined in wares that are in exceptional condition; not even the most seasoned shopper is immune to an occasional bout of buyer's remorse, and when making a return isn't an option, perfectly fine and gently used clothes wind up on racks of thrift and consignment shops.
+Savvy shoppers realize that one of the best skills to have is knowing how to thrift shop.
+That's because secondhand stores are frequently lined with wares that are in exceptional condition.
+Not even the most seasoned shopper is immune to an occasional bout of buyer's remorse, and when making a return isn't an option, perfectly fine and gently used clothes wind up on racks of thrift and consignment shops.

 This type of green business actually makes it possible to score unbelievable deals — and save some cash — on like-new clothing.
-And with Earth Day right around the corner, thrift shopping is a timely topic to learn about.
+And with Earth Day being today, thrift shopping is a timely topic to learn about.

 Being people who work with cold hard numbers, we wanted to know a bit more about the facts and figures behind thrift and consignment shopping, namely: How much can you save with secondhand clothing?
 We turned to Carolyn Schneider, author of The Ultimate Consignment & Thrift Store Guide, a 400-plus-page bible of the pursuit, to shed some light on the matter.

-Schneider says that the average discount a shopper can find on apparel in thrift stores is upwards of 50% off.
-And it doesn't even have to stop at the 80% mark.
+Schneider says the average discount a shopper can find on apparel in thrift stores is upwards of 50% off.
+And the savings don't even have to stop at the 80% mark.
 "Many stores offer additional discounts," she says.
 "If an item does not sell in 30 days, it's marked down an additional 20%, and if it does not sell in 60 days it is marked down another 20%."
-So if you're on the fence about a blouse or jeans, it might be good to revisit the shop in a week or so to see if the price has dipped.
+So if you're on the fence about a blouse or pair of jeans, it might be good to revisit the shop in a week or so to see if the thrift store prices have dipped.

-This estimate is a combination of two statistics from America's Research Group that were cited by NARTS: The Association of Resale Professionals.
+At least 15% of Americans shop at these resale stores.
+This rough estimate is a combination of two statistics from America's Research Group that were cited by NARTS: The Association of Resale Professionals.
 First, about 16% to 18% of Americans shop at thrift stores each year, while 12% to 15% shop at consignment/resale shops.
 If these percentages seem low, consider that 11.4% of Americans shop in factory outlet malls; 19.6% in apparel stores; and 21.3% in major department stores yearly, putting the thrift category right in the thick of things.

-Although three out of 20 Americans may seem like a low number for those who visit secondhand stores, there's evidence that suggests that thrifting in general is on the rise.
+Although 15% of Americans may seem like a low number for those who visit secondhand stores, evidence suggests that thrifting in general is on the rise.
 Based on stats from NARTS, the number of resale stores has grown approximately 7% a year over the past two years.
-(Could Macklemore's homage to thrifting have played a part in encouraging the spike?)
 Now, the U.S. has more than 25,000 resale, consignment, and nonprofit resale shops.

 Buy Secondhand, Help Save the Planet

-Thrift stores and consignment shops are obviously savvy options for anyone that feels strongly about lessening their impact on the environment, since these stores are able to combat the immense carbon footprint the clothing industry has on the environment; every article of clothing resold cuts down on the environmental cost of apparel production.
+Thrift stores and consignment shops are obviously savvy options for anyone who feels strongly about lessening their impact on the environment, as these stores are able to combat the clothing industry's immense carbon footprint; every article of clothing resold cuts down on the environmental cost of apparel production.
 Schneider says: "When you buy secondhand, less items travel thousands of miles [and] use up energy and pollute the planet.
 And wearing gently-worn clothing means keeping those items out of landfills."

 Indeed, recycling-conscious consumers help drive the popularity of thrift and consignment.
-That said, if you're a do-gooder on the donating side of the thrift equation, we recommend you give to Goodwill, the Salvation Army, or other notable nonprofits.
+That said, if you're a do-gooder on the donating side of the thrift equation, we recommend you give to notable nonprofits; big names in the industry include Goodwill and the Salvation Army, among others.

 Too loose to categorize for retail purposes (but a close cousin to a resale endeavor) is the yard or garage sale.
 Here discounts run extra deep on clothes, though shoppers also run a higher risk of buying damaged or stained goods, and not finding out until it's too late.
 By contrast, consignment shops (especially in high-rent neighborhoods) stake their resale reputation on closely inspecting garments for rips, tears, and the like, making the resale experience as close to new as you can get.